AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - added a general message to the Sphinx HTML documentation landing page
 - updated the :ref:`bskModuleCheckoutList` with updated information and expectations
 - added a new help page on :ref:`makeBskFork`
+- Added a fault detection module for optical navigation

 Version 1.3.2
 -------------